beejjorgensen/Wizards-Castle-Info/doc/wizards_castle_spec.md

 Player [takes `1d6` damage](#taking-damage).

+The chest is removed from the map.

 #### Poison gas chest

 1. Add 20 to turn counter.
 2. Move the player a random direction (N, S, W, E) as if the player had walked that way.

+The chest remains on the map.

+> Is this an oversight in the original code?
+Was it meant to be removed?

 #### Treasure chest

 Collect `1d1000` gold pieces.

+The chest is removed from the map.

 ### Gaze into an orb